-Texas comptroller decides interest income from operational asset included in Texas receipts Bookmark has been added
+Texas comptroller decides interest income from operational asset included in Texas receipts has been saved

 Texas comptroller decides interest income from operational asset included in Texas receipts